nazimur-rahiman/sparkle-dental/site/content/_index.md

 ---
 title: Crafting Confident Smiles, Every Day
-subtitle: Join us at Sparkle Dental Clinic, Tiruppur to discover the art of exceptional dental care, empowering you to embrace a healthier, more confident smile
+subtitle: Sparkle Dental Clinic, Tiruppur
-image: img/diana-polekhina-q_o_ob-3ny4-unsplash.jpg
+image: img/diana-polekhina-pbavxzzg8ug-unsplash.jpg
 blurb:
-  heading: Contact Us
+  heading: Speak to Our Dental Care Team
-  text: >+
+  text: |+
-    No. 23, Bungalow Rd Extension, Avinashi Road, Tiruppur, Tamil Nadu 641 602
+    No. 23, Bungalow Rd Extension, Avinashi Road, Tiruppur, Tamil Nadu

-    Ph: +91 90431 93021
+     +91 90431 - 93021

 intro:
-  heading: Everything You Need Under One Roof
+  heading: Your Total Dental Care Hub
-  text: >
+  text: >-
-    Our multi specialty dental clinic allows you to receive all needed dental care right here in our state-of-art office – from dental cleanings and fillings to dental implants and extractions to smile makeover.
+    Discover the difference at SPARKLE DENTAL CLINIC, where our experienced team of dental professionals is committed to delivering personalized care and effective treatments that prioritize your oral health and well-being.

-    With care, compassion, competence and commitment, we strive to give you the best.
+    Join us at  to discover the art of exceptional dental care, empowering you to embrace a healthier, more confident smile
 values:
   heading: Specialized Dentistry with Personalised Care
   image: img/dental-mirrors.jpg